groundhoggwp/groundhogg/README.txt

 Starting in 2018, Adrian Tobey (founder) and his team took their combined 20+ years of experience in the CRM and Marketing Automation industry to create a better option for WordPress based businesses.

-We know funnels, CRM, and automation like the back of our hands!
+We know funnels, CRM, and marketing automation like the back of our hands!

 You can trust us to not only provide you with stellar software and support, but also provide you guidance on the kinds of funnels and automation you should be building to get maximum value from our products.

 [youtube https://youtu.be/e-_QCUtdghw]

-## ❤️ Businesses Love Groundhogg!
+## ❤️ Businesses Love Groundhogg CRM & Marketing Automation!

-3,000+ businesses in 35+ countries are using Groundhogg to launch their funnel, grow their list and scale their business.
+3,000+ businesses in 35+ countries are using Groundhogg CRM & Marketing Automation to launch their funnels, grow their lists and scale their businesses.

 Here's what a few of them had to say about our products and support!